Adventures of Huckleberry Finn: Chapters 41-43

 "What DOES the child mean?"

 "I mean every word I SAY, Aunt Sally, and if somebody don't go, I'LL go.
 I've knowed him all his life, and so has Tom, there.
-Old Miss Watson died two months ago, and she was ashamed she ever was going to sell him down the river, and SAID so; and she set him free in her will." —- "Then what on earth did YOU want to set him free for, seeing he was already free?"
+Old Miss Watson died two months ago, and she was ashamed she ever was going to sell him down the river, and SAID so; and she set him free in her will."

 "Well, that IS a question, I must say; and just like women!
 Why, I wanted the ADVENTURE of it; and I'd a waded neck-deep in blood to —goodness alive, AUNT POLLY!"